CesiumGS/cesium-ion-3ds-max-plugin/Documentation/DeveloperGuide/README.md

     The Customize User Interface Dialog
 </p>

-Open the *Menus* tab and delete it in the panel on the right under *File->File_Export* by selecting it and pressing *delete* on your keyboard or reset all menus by pressing the *Reset* button.
+Open the *Menus* tab and delete it in the panel on the right under *File->File-Export* by selecting it and pressing *delete* on your keyboard or reset all menus by pressing the *Reset* button.
 Afterwards repeat the steps to run the plugin.

-**Updating .NET**
+#### Updating .NET

 Press *crtl + shift + b*.
 This builds the project for **Release** and places the binaries in the right folder (./PluginPackage/C#/).